-In this lesson, you will learn how problem-solving, productivity, technology, and agility can help you protect the assets in your financial plan.
+In this lesson, you will learn how problem solving, productivity, technology, and agility can help you protect the assets in your financial plan.
 Specifically, this lesson will cover:

-- Skills in this Unit
+- Skills in This Unit

-- Safeguarding Your Privacy through Technology
+- Safeguarding Your Privacy Through Technology

-1. Skills in this Unit
+1. Skills in This Unit

-In this fourth unit, you will explore the following skills as they relate to topics like insurance, wills, investments, and protecting your identity.
+In this fourth unit, you will explore the skills listed below as they relate to topics like insurance, wills, investments, and protecting your identity.
 You will review the types of insurance that are available and how you can decide which is right for you.
 There will be opportunities to investigate how tools like trusts and IRAs can also help you plan for your financial future.
 Lastly, you will better understand the importance of protecting your identity and key information in today's online environment.

 In particular, you will focus on the following: